 Award-winning backpack journalist and author Kevin Sites traded a high profile career as a network news producer and correspondent (ABC, NBC and CNN) to become the first Internet correspondent for Yahoo!
 News.

 In his groundbreaking Hot Zone project, he covered nearly every war in the world in one year earning the 2006 Daniel Pearl Award for Courage and Integrity in Journalism.

 He’s the author of three books on war, all published by Harper Collins imprint, Harper Perennial.
 The latest, Swimming with Warlords: A Dozen-Year Journey Across the Afghan War, was released October 2014.
 He’s also the author of, In the Hot Zone: One Man, One Year, Twenty Wars and The Things They Cannot Say: Stories Soldiers Won’t Tell You About What They’ve Seen, Done or Failed to Do in War.

 In 2010, Sites was chosen as a Nieman Journalism Fellow at Harvard University and in 2012, he was selected as an Dart Fellow in Journalism and Trauma at Columbia University.

-He’s an Associate Professor of Practice at the Journalism and Media Studies Centre at the University of Hong Kong and contributor to many print and online publications including, Vice Magazine, Aeon, Men’s Health, Parade and Salon.
+He’s an Associate Professor of Practice at the Journalism and Media Studies Centre at the University of Hong Kong and contributor to many print and online publications, including Vice, Aeon, Men’s Health, Parade, and Salon.